Terms and Conditions for study at City, University of London

 8.1 Withdrawal of a programme prior to registration

 The institution will use all reasonable endeavours to deliver all programmes described in the prospectus.
-However, if there are not sufficient enrolments to make a programme viable, the institution may be forced to cancel the programme.
+However, if there are insufficient enrolments the institution may be forced to cancel the programme.
 If you have received an offer for any programme described in the prospectus which the institution discontinues prior to you registering at the institution, the institution will notify you as soon as possible and will use reasonable endeavours to provide a suitable replacement programme for which you are qualified.
 If you do not wish to take up the replacement programme provided by the institution or if the institution is unable to provide a suitable replacement programme, you may cancel the Contract and withdraw from the programme without any liability for tuition fees (even if the cancellation period referenced in Clause 7.1 has expired).

 8.2 Programme changes between prospectus publication and your registration

 Due to the period between prospectus publication and registration, circumstances may change that lead the institution to make changes to the programme.
-These changes would occur due to enhancing or updating the quality and content of educational provision; responding to student feedback; academic staffing changes; a lack of student demand for certain modules; or factors beyond the institution reasonable control which include meeting the latest requirements of a commissioning or accrediting body.
+These changes may occur due to enhancing or updating the quality and content of educational provision; responding to student feedback; academic staffing changes; a lack of student demand for certain modules; or factors beyond the institution’s reasonable control which include meeting the latest requirements of a commissioning or accrediting body.
 The institution will use all reasonable endeavours to ensure that changes are kept to a minimum, but if we are required to make any material changes to the terms of the Contract or your programme (as described in your Offer and/or prospectus) before you register at the institution, the institution shall bring these to your attention as soon as possible.
 If you reasonably believe that the proposed change will prejudicially affect you, you may either cancel the Contract and withdraw from the programme without any liability to the institution for tuition fees (even if the cancellation period referenced in Clause 7.1 has expired) or transfer to such other programme as may be offered by the institution for which you are qualified.